Mediation Analysis

 Download and load the data set

-• Download the pmi data set and save it in your “data” folder, in the R project directory.
+data set and save it in your “data” folder, in the R project directory. - Load the data by using the

-pmi_data <- read.csv("data/pmi.csv")
+<- read.csv("data/pmi.csv") pmi_data

 Case study description